Pickleball Ace may collect a share of sales or other compensation from the links on this page.

 Basic Paddle Design

 As previously mentioned, both pickleball and paddle tennis are played using racquets.
 Overall, these racquets can seem quite similar.
 Often they are developed with similar materials and into similar styles.
 Because of this, the games may easily be confused for one another.

 That said, when you see a tennis-like game being played with a paddle, it may be worth another look.
 There are some key differences that you're likely to find when you watch the game for a while, or take another look at the equipment or court being used.
 It can really be quite fascinating to see the differences.

 Differences in the Games

 While there are a few similarities, these games are largely very different.
 Just watching the different games for a little while can give you a clue as to what aspects are separate.
 These include the kind of ball used in the game, the way it's scored and the texture of the paddles that are being used.

 The following are some key differences that separate these two games from one another.

 While the paddles used in paddle tennis and pickleball are very similar, they do have a key difference that is worth taking a look at.
 This difference is one that greatly separates the games and how they can be played.

 This is in relation to the texture of the paddles.
 While paddle tennis paddles can be textured or sometimes have holes, pickleball paddles have to be completely smooth.
 This is such an important difference that pickleball leagues and the like will use a special tool to measure the smoothness of a paddle.
 Paddles with too much texture can create an unfair advantage.

 Another key difference is between the kinds of balls used in the games.
-Pickleball uses a small, plastic ball that appears similar to a wiffle ball.
+Pickleball uses a small plastic ball that appears similar to a wiffle ball.
 These balls have holes and are generally very lightweight.

 Scoring the Game

 When it comes to scoring, these two games are very different.
 Paddle tennis scoring is scored in the same way as tennis.
 If you aren't familiar, each game is made up of 6 point opportunities, scored at 15, 30, 40 and game.
 Additionally, it takes six of these games to make up a set.

 Meanwhile, pickleball is scored in its own unique way.
 Generally, the winner needs to reach at least 11 points.
 On top of that, they need to have 2 points greater than the other player.
 Because of that scoring difference, points may sometimes go above 11 before a game is completed.

 The Style of Serve

 Another aspect that sets paddle tennis apart from pickleball is the serve.
 In pickleball, rules about the serve are quite strict.
 Not only is there only one opportunity to serve, but players can also only serve underhanded.
 Additionally, the ball cannot touch the no-volley zone while they're serving.

 Paddle tennis, on the other hand, is a little less strict.
 You also only get one opportunity to serve in paddle tennis, but you can serve however you like; it doesn't have to be underhanded.
 If you feel stronger in serving overhanded, you can opt to do that as well with no penalty.

 Both of these sports also include some kind of enclosure.
-Typically, pickleball will have a fence that helps to keep the ball within the court.
+Typically, pickleball will have a fence that helps to keep balls within the court.
 Paddle tennis relies on the screen to keep in a smaller, denser ball that may be moving more quickly than a pickleball would be expected to.

 The more you look into pickleball and paddle tennis, the more you'll see just how different the games are.
 What is worth keeping in mind is that both games can really keep you on your toes, causing you to have to not only strategize, but also have the coordination to pull your strategies off.

 However, you may find that each game has a different feel to it.
 After all, there can be different levels of intensity involved in each one.
 The best way to find out is to spend some time playing each one.
 You never know, you may fall in love with both.

 Last Updated on January 22, 2020